Good for Our Workforce, Our Employers & Our Community.

 Our Connections & Funding

 Career Nexus is a community initiative of the Fresno Business Council, and one of 19 initiatives of Fresno DRIVE – an effort supported by the Central Valley Community Foundation to develop an inclusive, vibrant, and sustainable economy for the greater Fresno region.
-Initial three-year funding for Career Nexus has been provided by the James Irvine Foundation, along with additional ongoing funding from the Fresno Regional Workforce Development Board, to underwrite the paid internships.
-Currently in the development phase, Career Nexus is piloting the program with a range of businesses and a diverse class of interns.
-The program is set to launch on a larger scale in January 2022.
+Initial three-year funding for Career Nexus has been provided by the James Irvine Foundation, along with additional funding through partnerships with the Fresno Regional Workforce Development Board and City of Fresno to underwrite designated paid internships.

 “Career Nexus is about more than internships.
 It’s about opening doors for Fresnans and connecting them with employers who see their potential, believe in them, and provide life-changing training and economic opportunity.”

 – Ashley Swearengin, President and CEO of the Central Valley Community Foundation.

 Why Is CAREER NEXUS Needed?

 While other internship programs are experiencing successes, too many students, especially those from low-income and marginalized communities, lack matched skills to existing jobs in the region, the connections to access the support they need, and the awareness of career opportunities within our region.
 The result?
 Employers with great positions available, but few qualified local candidates to fill them.

 - The full capabilities and resources needed to bring to scale what’s needed to transform the region.